mcdexio/documents/en/internal-amm.md

 ### Funding()

 Update the FundingRate.
-Can be called by anyone.
+This is a private function.

 Steps:
-1. If LastFundingTime == 0 THEN
-   - LastFundingTime = BlockTime
-   - LastPremium = fairPrice - indexPrice
-   - LastEMAPremium = the same as LastPremium
-   - LastIndexPrice = IndexPrice
-   - end (break)
+1. Make sure CreatePool was called
 2. Read the IndexPrice from the Oracle.
 If the IndexPrice modified, funding() will run twice (equivalent to the calculation of 2 segments of the piecewise function)
    - Let funding variables up-to-date to IndexTimestamp (step 3-5).
 After that, LastFundingTime:= IndexTimestamp
    - Run step 3-5 again, so that LastFundingTime:= Now()